 Be sure to pair your trip to Shelter Island with a visit to Greenport (listed above).

-Things You Can’t Miss in Shelter Island
+Things You Can’t Miss on Shelter Island

-Rent Bikes – To peddle around the island.
+- Rent Bikes: To peddle around the island.

-Commander Cody’s – This black-owned restaurant serves delicious seafood out of a cozy space that feels like home.
+- Commander Cody’s: This black-owned restaurant serves delicious seafood out of a cozy space that feels like home.
 Don’t forget to try the fried pickles and cornbread!

-New Paltz, New York
+8) New Paltz, New York